 Changing consumer attitudes toward cash and other contact-based payment methods have changed the way that gaming service providers manage and accept payments.
 Shifts in buying behaviors have affected key performance indicators (KPIs) related to payments and disputes.

-In the online gambling market, common payment KPIs and related issues include:
+In the online gambling market, common payment KPIs and related issues include (click to open):

 - Latency: measures response time in executing a payment means increases could result in timeouts, disputes and lost customers.

 - Authorization and decline rates: measures how many submitted transactions are approved for payment by the issuer.

 - Fraud detection rates: counts how many submitted transactions successfully make it through the fraud screening process and go on to be processed for payment.
 Fraud is much more common in gaming than in goods and service payments.
 In gaming there are likely to be more first-time customers using the digital channels, resulting in higher fraud detection rates online as well.